Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 Bear in mind that keys are customer-defined.
 Therefore, the fields displayed in the following request samples should just serve as an example.
 For a practical example on how to use the request samples, see [How to use the request samples](./02_GetStarted.md#how-to-use-the-request-samples).

 > [Caution] In the latest version of the *PIM* and *DataHub* modules, it is possible to modify the attribute key.
-However, this is strongly discouraged and has far-reaching consequences.
-If you modify a key in the *PIM* or *DataHub* modules, the key in the API changes as well.
-This means that you also have to update the key, that is, the field, in your request body.
-Otherwise, the field will not be found when sending a request.
+Bear in mind, though, that attribute keys are used for API access.
+Changing the attribute key, which is strongly discouraged, has an impact on the API naming for all affected entities where this attribute is included.
+That means that all external API consumers, workflows, webhooks, or other custom code need to be adjusted accordingly in case any of them address this attribute.

 **Entity ID**